In Situ Training of Implicit Neural Compressors for Scientific Simulations via Sketch-Based Regularization: Introduction

 The activation function \(\sigma\) has been shown to play a significant role in the performance of INR.
 Most notably, the work of \cite{sitzmann2020implicit} demonstrated that a sinusoidal activation with a specific random initialization of the network weights is a vastly superior option compared to ReLU, Tanh, or other popular alternatives, calling their framework a SIREN network.
 Extensions of the periodic activation function have been considered by, e.g., \cite{saragadam2023wire, roddenberry2023implicit}, which introduce and analyze complex wavelets.
 See the comprehensive review \cite{essakine2024we} for further details on the current state of INR.

 \paragraph{Hypernetworks} Hypernetworks are a simple but powerful concept in deep learning wherein one network, the hypernetwork, is used to generate weights for a target network.
-Originally developed by \cite{ha2017hypernetworks} as a form of weight sharing for convolutional and recurrent models, they have since been integrated with a variety of deep learning pipelines.
-Typically, the hypernetwork is much smaller than the target network and maps from an encoding of a specific task; for example, language pairs in translation.
+Originally developed by \cite{ha2017hypernetworks} as a form of weight sharing for convolutional and recurrent models, they have since been integrated with a variety of deep learning pipelines. \revb{Often, the hypernetwork is much smaller than the target network\footnote{\revb{Although this is heavily dependent on the mapping and is not the case in our models.}}} and maps from an encoding of a specific task; for example, language pairs in translation.
 Less complicated architectures map directly to the full vector of target weights, but for large target models, this can be inefficient.
 Other approaches generate weights in chunks or via scaling factors.
 For details on the extensive work surrounding hypernetworks, see the review \cite{chauhan2024brief}.

 Of particular relevance to our work is that of \cite{pan2023neural}, which combines hypernetworks and INR for learning low-dimensional representations of large scientific datasets.
 We use a similar sine-based INR with residual connections and generate time-dependent weights in the hypernetwork.
 Compression is not the focus of their work, and all models are trained offline, unlike our focus on \textit{in situ} training and compression.
 Further, many of the stated disadvantages in the aforementioned work stem from a comparison to the SVD, which does not require hyperparameter tuning or network optimization.
 However, when the signal of interest exhibits a large Kolmogorov $n$-width, as in compressible and advection-dominated flows, linear dimensionality reduction techniques, such as the SVD, cease to be effective, thus motivating the use of non-linear dimensionality reduction, e.g., methods based on neural networks \cite{lee2020model}.
 We also find that most of the remaining disadvantages, such as improving parameter efficiency or reducing training time, are deployment tasks, which can be tackled in isolation from the core compression problem.